Scott Simonson

-Scott Simonson (born April 13, 1992) is an American former professional football tight end.
+Scott Simonson (born April 13, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was signed by the Oakland Raiders as an undrafted free agent in 2014.
-He played college football at Assumption.
+He played college football for the Assumption Greyhounds.

-Born in Staten Island, New York and raised in Red Bank, New Jersey, Simonson played prep football at Middletown High School South.
+Born in Staten Island, New York, and raised in Red Bank, New Jersey, Simonson played prep football at Middletown High School South.
 As a fourth-grader, Simonson made a blood marrow donation to help save the life of his then three-year-old sister, who had been diagnosed with Fanconi anemia.

 College career

-In his collegiate career, Simonson played in 36 games with 31 starts at Assumption.
+In his collegiate career, Simonson played in 36 games with 31 starts at Assumption University.
 He totaled 104 receptions for 1,537 yards and 15 touchdowns.
 As a senior in 2013, he was named as a First-team All-Northeast-10 Conference selection.
 He started 11 games and led the team with 39 catches for 604 yards and five touchdowns.
 As a junior in 2012, he was a second-team All-Northeast Conference choice.
 He started 10 games and finished second on the team with 36 receptions for 558 yards and six touchdowns.
 As a sophomore in 2011, he started 10 games and caught 29 passes for 375 yards and four touchdowns.
 As a freshman in 2010, he played in five games.